ampproject/amphtml/spec/amp-versioning-policy.md

 The following special cases are not considered breaking changes:

 - Changes to elements and their children including their CSS if the element name starts with `i-`.
-- Changes to attribute and class names starting with `-`.
-But this doesn't mean, CSS backward compatibility may be broken with this mechanism, where it would otherwise be considered a breaking change.
+- Changes to attribute and class names starting with `i-` (but this doesn't mean that CSS backward compatibility may be broken with this mechanism, which would be considered a breaking change).
 - Changes required to maintain the security of AMP pages.
-- Changes that break fewer than 0.1% of crawler accessible AMP pages.
+- Changes that break fewer than 0.1% of crawler-accessible AMP pages.

-For breaking changes the major version of an extension (or more rarely) the main AMP JS library should be increased.
+For breaking changes, the major version of an extension (or more rarely) the main AMP JS library should be increased.

-## Deprecation process
+## Deprecations

-In rare cases the AMP project may decide to deprecate existing functionality.
-Such changes must be publicly discussed and provide significant user benefit that justifies additional work for page developers.
+In some cases, the AMP project may decide that an existing feature or API must be removed.
+Such changes must follow the AMP deprecations process prior to removal.
+Deprecations must be publicly discussed and provide significant user benefit that justifies additional work for page developers.

-The process is
+Process:

-- Create "Intent to change" issue.
+- Create "Intent to Implement" issue.
 - Allow for at least 2 weeks of open discussion.
 - Wait for 3 LGTMs from core committers.
 - [Announce](#announcements) change on the mailing list.